thephez/backup-readme/core/markdown/core-ref-p2p-network-governance-messages.md

 | ---------- | ----------- | --------- | -------- | -------- |
 | 32 | nHash | uint256 | Required | Hash of governance object to request<br>Set to all zeros to request all objects (excludes votes)
 | # | filter | CBloomFilter | Required | Can be set to all zeros.<br>Only supported since [protocol version 70206](core-ref-p2p-network-protocol-versions)

-[block:callout]
-{
-  "type": "info",
+> 📘 Object sync rate limiting
+>
-  "body": "Dash Core limits how frequently the first type of sync (object sync) can be requested.
-Frequent requests will result in the node being banned.", "title": "Object sync rate limiting"
+> Dash Core limits how frequently the first type of sync (object sync) can be requested.
+Frequent requests will result in the node being banned.
-}
-[/block]

 The following annotated hexdump shows a [`govsync` message](core-ref-p2p-network-governance-messages#govsync).
 (The message header has been omitted.)